 - Verify the integrity of the game files

 Before you try the more complicated fixes, please make sure your microphone is not physically damaged, the USB port in use is intact, and the connection is tight and secure.

 Fix 1 – Allow access to your microphone

 This type of in-game audio issue will occur if Rust is restricted from accessing your microphone.
-To allow the permission for Rust, you can follow the steps here:
+To allow the necessary permission for Rust, you can follow the steps here: